crshmk/uploader/README.md

 ### Setup

 No styling is bundled in the build.
 The [example](https://github.com/crshmk/uploader/tree/master/example) folder provides a css module and background image to create the examples above.

+The square cropping could easily be adjusted by exposing some `aspectRatio` prop and adjusting it [here](https://github.com/crshmk/uploader/blob/master/src/Uploader/DropTarget/crop/createCanvas/getDimensions.js).